Transforma logo

 Report summary

 This report provides Transforma Insights’ view on the IoT Healthcare Monitoring market.
-This segment comprises clinical remote monitoring devices for heart disease, diabetes, and pulmonary diseases.
+This segment comprises clinical monitoring devices for heart disease, diabetes, and pulmonary diseases.
 It also includes wearable fitness tracking devices (but not smart watches), and various home health monitoring devices such as connected bathroom scales.

 The collection and sharing of patients’ health data with healthcare professionals remotely not only lowers the pressure on existing healthcare infrastructure but also improves the quality of care through continuous patient monitoring.
 These devices can also help in a medical emergency by alerting first responders, potentially saving a patient’s life.